mozillascience/studyGroup/lessons/bash-intro/lesson.md

 Some arguments activate/deactivate options.
 Usually they are prefixed by a dash `-`.
 For example, `ls -a` lists **a**ll files, even hidden ones.
 Sometimes they are longer than one character, in which case they *usually* have two dashes e.g. `--help`.

-The command line options (aka flags or switches) can usualy be found in the man pages.
+The command line options (aka flags or switches) can usually be found in the man pages.
 Often there will be a `-h` or `--help` flag to display common usage.

 # Common commands/tasks